• Skip to primary navigation

 I used a very small tip squeeze bottle (the small ones in this picture from amazon).
 I thinned the frosting a tiny bit, you want it to flow well but hold it's shape (and not spread/flatten when put on the cookie).

 Next, use google image search to find a paisley pattern you like.
-And if you mess up, the frosting wipes off the cookie pretty easily (or just frost the whole thing over!)
+And if you mess up, the frosting wipes off the cookie pretty easily (or just frost over the whole cookie!)

 Recipe Inspiration